Skip to content

 --api-key TEXT API key for cloud providers

---mode TEXT Demo mode (quick, compare, interactive, benchmark)
+--mode TEXT Demo mode (quick, retrieval, interactive, benchmark)

 --task TEXT Custom task description